Saline, Fife

-Saline is a village and parish in Fife, Scotland, situated 5 mi to the north-west of Dunfermline.
+Saline (Sabhlan, earlier Sabhlaín; probably because tributes for the Crown were collected in a barn here in ancient times) is a village and parish in Fife, Scotland, situated 5 mi to the north-west of Dunfermline.
 It lies in an elevated position on the western slopes of the Cleish Hills.

 At the 2001 census the population was 1188, a decline from the 1235 recorded in the 1991 census.
 The village has a primary school, a parish church and a golf course.
 The glen runs from the bottom of the main street through to neighbouring Steelend.

 The civil parish has a population of 1,762 (in 2011) and an area of 8,757 acres.

 The village is dominated to the east-north-east by Saline Hill, 359 meters OD, with a hill fort on the eastern summit.
 The smaller hill to the south of east at Bandrum has a standing stone on the peak.